drnasin/mysql-pdo-secure-session-handler/README.md

 ### Features
    1. openssl encryption of session data using chosen cipher, "encryption key" and initialisation vector - "iv" for short
     - "iv" is needed because of the default cipher mode (CBC) used
    2. lifetime of a session is kept in the database
     - can't be tampered with that easily
     - calculation of sessions expiration can be left to the database (example: _DELETE FROM sessions WHERE (modified + INTERVAL lifetime SECOND) < NOW()_)

 ### Encryption
-Encryption logic is closely related to cipher mode used (deault: AES-256-CBC) - CBC mode needs initialisation vector.
 If you are gonna change the default encryption mode then the procedure could be slightly different.

 As per cipher mode used (CBC in this case) data are encrypted using:
-    - your encryption key (which is first hash-ed using sha256, before applying)
+    - provided **encryption key** (which is first hash-ed using sha256, before applying)
-    - initialisation vector (iv) - generated for every session (string of pseudobytes) - generated sequence length must be in colleration with cipher mode (AES = 128 bits = 16 bytes -> meaning: generated 'iv' has to be 16 bytes long)
+    - **initialisation vector (iv)** - generated for every session (string of pseudobytes) generated sequence length must be in colleration with cipher mode used (AES = 128 bits = 16 bytes -> meaning: generated "iv" has to be 16 bytes long)

 When s session is being generated an initialisation vector for that session is also generated (you can think of it as a 'per session' encryption key).